lesingebleu/archive.today/README.md

 (archive.today is a time capsule for web pages.
 It takes a 'snapshot' of a webpage that will always be online even if the original page disappears.
 It saves a text and a graphical copy of the page for better accuracy and provides a short and reliable link to an unalterable record of the web page.)

 Disclaimers: Use at your own risk.
-This extension is not affiliated with archive.today”
+This extension is not affiliated with archive.today